jotavare/so_long/README.md

 ## MANDATORY
 - [x] Must use MiniLibX.
 - [x] Makefile must compile source files and should not relink.
-- [x] The program has to take as parameter a map description file ending with `.ber` extension.
+- [x] The program has to take as a parameter a map description file ending with the `.ber` extension.

 #### GAME
-- [x] **Goal:** collect every collectible and escape chosing the shortest route.
+- [x] **Goal:** Collect every collectable and escape choosing the shortest route.
 - [x] `W`, `A`, `S` and `D` keys must be used to move the main character `up`, `down`, `left` and `right`.
 - [x] Can't move into walls.
 - [x] Number of movements must be displayed in the shell.
-- [x] Must be 2D view (top-down or profile).
+- [x] Must be a 2D view (top-down or profile).
-- [x] Doesn't need to be real time.
+- [x] Doesn't need to be real-time.

-#### GRAPHIC MANAGMENT
+#### GRAPHIC MANAGEMENT
 - [x] Display the image in a window and must remain smooth (changing windows, minimizing, ...).
 - [x] Pressing `ESC` must close the window and quit the program in a clean way.
 - [x] Clicking on the window cross must also close and quit the program in a clean way.
 - [x] The use of the images of the MiniLibx is mandatory.

 #### MAP COMPONENTS
-- [x] The map should include 3 components to be constructed: walls, collectibles and free space.
+- [x] The map should include 3 components to be constructed: walls, collectables and free space.
 - [x] Should be composed of only these 5 characters:

 | Characters | Description |